WWitman/swagger-node-slack/README-blog2.md

 ![alt text](./images/stockbot.png)

-### Before you begin
+## Before you begin

-If you're going to try to do this tutorial, you either must be a member of or create a new Slack team.
+If you're going to try to do the steps outlined below, you either must be a member of or create a new Slack team.
 Go to [slack.com](slack.com) for details.
 In either case, you need to have permission to create integrations.

-## Get the sample swagger-node app from GitHub
+## Get the sample swagger-node-slack app from GitHub

-To make things extra-simple, we've written the backend API using the `swagger` NPM module.
+To make things extra-simple, we've written the backend API ahead of time.

 1. Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.
 2. cd to the root project directory `swagger-node-slack`.